 If you can, avoid visiting on a public holiday or weekend because it can get busy and crowded which ruins the peaceful nature of this place.

-Whilst in the town, you can stop for tea, visit an Alice in Wonderland themed restaurant, see statues from English pop culture such as Harry Potter and take in the British styled houses and church.
+Whilst in the town, you can stop for tea, visit an Alice in Wonderland-themed restaurant, see statues from English pop culture such as Harry Potter and take in the British-styled houses and church.

 One of oldest towns in the Yangzte basin, famous for its beautiful gardens which survived the Mae Zedongâs Cultural Revolution.
 Visit the Net Master Garden, a great example of a Ming Dynasty garden, followed by a visit to the ancient city wall and the Grand Canal.

-Catch a one hour speed train to Hangzhou and enjoy a different type of Chinese city.
+Catch a one-hour speed train to Hangzhou and enjoy a different type of Chinese city.

-If you have a few days in the city, take the 45-minute journey to Tianducheng; China’s very own Paris, complete with replica Eiffel Tower.
+If you have a few days in the city, take the 45-minute journey to Tianducheng; China’s very own Paris, complete with a replica Eiffel Tower.

 Around 50 minutes from Shanghai on the speed train, is the smaller, less-developed city of Changzhou.
-There isn’t too much going on in the city centre but they do have a weirdly fun Dinosaur theme park as well as the Joyland Theme Park – perhaps the worst copyrighted theme park in the world!
+There isn’t too much going on in the city center but they do have a weirdly fun Dinosaur theme park as well as the Joyland Theme Park – perhaps the worst copyrighted theme park in the world!

-Around 40-minutes away from the city centre, Nanxiang is home to stunning gardens as well as the birthplace of xiaolongbao dumplings.
+Around 40-minutes away from the city center, Nanxiang is home to stunning gardens as well as the birthplace of xiaolongbao dumplings.
 Head to Guyi Garden for a relaxing stroll or enjoy the calm and culture of Yunxiang Temple.

 Make sure you visit the Nanjing Memorial for a truly moving and slightly heartbreaking look at the awful historic events in Nanjing.